Career and Technical Students Steps to Enroll

 Register for classes.

-You will register for classes when you meet with an advisor.
+You will register for classes during your advising appointment.

 Accept your aid and defer fees, or pay for your classes.